Frijol/climate-change/GLOSSARY.md

 ## spinning reserve
 any back-up energy production capacity which is can be made available to a transmission system with ten minutes' notice and can operate continuously for at least two hours once it is brought online

+## spot market
+a market where goods are delivered immediately and the buyer pays in full on the spot, with no conditions attached to the transaction

 ## SPR
 Stream Protection Rule: proposed rule affects surface mining operations and underground mining operations that affect the surface [EIA, 32][EIA]

+## SRAC
+short-run average cost

 ## SRM
-Solar radiation management (albedo engineering)
+solar radiation management (albedo engineering)

+## SRMC
+short-run marginal cost

 ## station backup failure
 failure of an electricity generation station due to loss of electricity